-The following are upcoming professional development opportunities:
+The following are upcoming and on-demand professional development opportunities:

 Support Dual Language Learners Throughout the Pandemic — Promising Practices

 Thanks to a new CDE Dual Language Learner Professional Development grant, SEAL is launching a new virtual PD series to Support Dual Language Learners throughout the pandemic!
 This Professional Learning Series for preschool educators is designed to increase system capacity and to improve educator effectiveness.
 The four topic-based learning summit sessions will discuss partnering with families, addressing complex oral language development, providing children with interesting complex text, and making language “visible”.

 Elevating the Role of Cultural Responsiveness in Effective Teaching Practices

 Join the National Center on Early Childhood Development, Teaching, and Learning to explore research related to the role of culturally responsive materials and practices in high quality instructional interactions.
 They will discuss the value of making authentic connections between concepts that children are learning and their home language and culture.
 They will also share examples of how to elevate instructional interactions with culturally authentic and relevant connections to support early learning in all domains.

 Training is available On Demand (1hour and 15 minutes)

 The Center for Equity for English Learners (CEEL) at Loyola Marymount University Professional Learning Programs